pushex-project/cluster_load_balancer/README.md

 # ClusterLoadBalancer

-WIP - A way to load balance resources in your cluster.
+WIP - A way to load balance resources in your Elixir cluster.
 Most notably, this can be used with WebSockets to ensure that a cluster becomes load balanced after a rolling deploy.

 ## How it works